Fastlane (2017)

 The 2017 Fastlane was the third Fastlane professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
 It was held exclusively for wrestlers from the promotion's Raw brand division.
-The event took place on March 5, 2017, at the Bradley Center in Milwaukee, Wisconsin.
+The event took place on March 5, 2017, at the BMO Harris Bradley Center in Milwaukee, Wisconsin.
 This was the first Fastlane event to be brand exclusive, following the reintroduction of the brand split in July 2016, and the first non-WrestleMania WWE pay-per-view to take place in March.
-This was also WWE's last pay-per-view event to take place at the Bradley Center before its closure in 2018, and future WWE events in Milwaukee were held at Fiserv Forum.
+This was also WWE's last pay-per-view event to take place at the Bradley Center before its closure in 2018 with future WWE events in Milwaukee held at Fiserv Forum.

 Ten matches were contested at the event, including one on the Kickoff pre-show.
 In the main event, Goldberg defeated Kevin Owens to win the WWE Universal Championship, becoming the only person to win the Universal Championship, WWE's World Heavyweight Championship, and the WCW World Heavyweight Championship.
 In other prominent matches, Roman Reigns defeated Braun Strowman, ending Strowman's undefeated streak, Bayley retained the Raw Women's Championship against Charlotte Flair, thus ending Flair's undefeated streak in singles matches at pay-per-views, Neville retained the WWE Cruiserweight Championship against Gentleman Jack Gallagher, and Luke Gallows and Karl Anderson retained the Raw Tag Team Championship against Enzo Amore and Big Cass.

 Production

 Background

-Fastlane was a pay-per-view (PPV) and WWE Network event first produced by WWE in 2015.
+Fastlane is a professional wrestling event first produced by WWE in 2015.
 The name of the event is a reference to its position on the "Road to WrestleMania", being held in the two-month period between the Royal Rumble and WWE's flagship event.
-While the first two Fastlane events were held in February, the 2017 event was scheduled for March 5 at the Bradley Center in Milwaukee, Wisconsin, which made it the first Fastlane to be held in March, and in turn WWE's first non-WrestleMania pay-per-view held during that month.
+While the first two Fastlane events were held in February, on October 22, 2016, the 2017 event was scheduled for March 5 at the BMO Harris Bradley Center in Milwaukee, Wisconsin, which made it the first Fastlane to be held in March, and in turn WWE's first non-WrestleMania pay-per-view (PPV) held during that month.
 In July 2016, WWE reintroduced the brand extension where the promotion divided its roster between the Raw and SmackDown brands where the wrestlers were exclusively assigned to perform.
 Each brand also received their own exclusive monthly pay-per-views.
-Announced on October 22, 2016, the 2017 Fastlane, which was the third Fastlane, was in turn held exclusively for Raw.
-Tickets went on sale December 16 through Ticketmaster.
+The 2017 Fastlane, which was the third Fastlane, was in turn held exclusively for Raw.
+In addition to airing on traditional pay-per-view, the event was livestreamed on the WWE Network.
+Tickets went on sale on December 16 through Ticketmaster.